Pyhä-Luosto Hiking Trails

 Summer trail, duration 5-6 h.

-Difficult route, due to rocks and a steep ascent
+Demanding trail, due to very rocky parts and a steep ascent to the summit.

-Wonderful vies from the summit of Noitatunturi Fell, which is the highest point in the Pyhä-Luosto National Park.
+Wonderful views from the summit of Noitatunturi Fell, the highest point in Pyhä-Luosto National Park.

 Starting Point